Sakampavankumar/Git-instructions/git.md

 ![new repo1](newrepo1.PNG)

-4. Enter the repository name you want to set.
-Remember, There are some conventions to naming the repositories .
-When you enter the name wait for a while until the green tick comes as shown in the image .
+4. Enter the repository name you want to set. **Remember, There are some conventions to naming the repositories** .
+When you enter the name wait for a while until the green tick comes as shown in the image, Description field is optional.

 5. Then you can Click on the green **create Repository** button.
 (As shown Below)